eluckie/people-pizza-parlor/README.md

 Expected Output:
 Pizza { size: "medium", sauce: undefined, toppings: undefined }

+Test 2: "It should add the price for the specified size to pizza object in the correct property"
+Code:
+let myPizza = new Pizza();
+myPizza.sizeChoice("medium");
+Expected Output:
+Pizza { size: "medium", size price: "$15", sauce: undefined, toppings: undefined }

 Describe Pizza.prototype.addSauce();

 Test 1: "It should add the specified sauce choice to pizza object in the correct property"